Harvey Balls in PowerPoint: How to Add and Customize Them

 | Commercial | Pricing, Contract flexibility, TCO |

 Add a weighted score row at the bottom if certain criteria matter more than others.
+Weight the criteria before scoring — defining weights after seeing the results is a common way teams back into a preferred answer rather than making an honest comparison.

 Summary#